Anti-heroes of the faith in the book of JudgesWritten by Subby Szterszky

-It was a time of spiralling chaos and apostasy, during which there was no king in the land and everyone did what was right in their own eyes – including acts of brutal violence, sexual assault, inter-tribal warfare, public idolatry and human sacrifice.
+It was a time of spiralling chaos, during which there was no king in the land and everyone did what was right in their own eyes – including acts of brutal violence, sexual assault, inter-tribal warfare, public idolatry and human sacrifice.

 There was a repeating pattern to this downward spiral.
 The people would sin, whereupon God would hand them over to a hostile foreign power.
-They would then cry out to God in their distress, and He would raise up a judge – a military leader who would deliver them from their oppressor and usher in a period of peace before the cycle would begin again.
+They would then cry out to God and he would raise up a judge – a military leader who would deliver them from their oppressor and usher in a period of peace before the cycle would begin again.

 With one notable exception, these judges were morally ambiguous figures, hardly models to emulate.
-And yet, the New Testament letter to the Hebrews includes several of them in a list of heroes of the faith.
-Perhaps anti-heroes of the faith would be more accurate.
-Nevertheless, their stories show that God can and does work even through the most flickering faith.
-Taken together, these heroic tales point to the grace and mercy of God, who will not abandon His people, even when they’re at their worst.
+And yet, the letter to the Hebrews includes several of them in a list of heroes of the faith.
+Perhaps anti-heroes would be more appropriate.
+Nevertheless, their stories show that God works even through the most flickering faith.
+Taken together, these heroic tales point to the grace and mercy of God, who will not abandon his people, even at their worst.

 The book of Judges lists a dozen individuals who fulfilled that role in a variety of ways.
 For about half of them, however, little more is recorded than their name, their tribal origin, and the number of years they judged Israel.
 Only a handful receive an extended narrative account of their activities as judge.